6 Best Women’s Sleeping Bags for Backpacking in 2024

 • What we don’t like: doesn’t fit well in the included compression sack

-What sets the Ember/Spark apart from a traditional down sleeping bag is that they use a water-repellent treatment on the fabric which protects the down from external moisture and condensation.
+Like the Magma sleeping bag above, the Spark has a water-repellent treatment on the fabric which protects the down from external moisture and condensation.
 Anyone whose ever dealt with a wet down bag knows that it’s not fun (and can shorten the lifespan of the bag), so this extra protection is an added bonus.

 Tent set up on flat gravel campsite in forested area